Blauker/Tetris-Python/README.md

-# Tetris-on-Python
+# Tetris
-My version of tetris created withPython
+My version of tetris created with Python